Mattbusel/adaptive-task-scheduler/README.md

 A proof-of-concept runtime for **dependency-aware, forced task promotion** in Rust using `tokio`.

-This prototype demonstrates how async I/O tasks can be dynamically **reclassified and promoted to CPU-bound threads** when their dependencies are blocking higher-priority tasks — a technique inspired by work-stealing schedulers and adaptive runtimes.
+This prototype demonstrates how async I/O tasks can be dynamically **reclassified and promoted to CPU-bound threads** when their dependencies are blocking higher-priority tasks, a technique inspired by work-stealing schedulers and adaptive runtimes.

 ---

 ##  Why This Matters

-Modern async runtimes (like `tokio`) treat I/O and CPU-bound tasks differently — often strictly.
+Modern async runtimes (like `tokio`) treat I/O and CPU-bound tasks differently, often strictly.
 But in real-world applications, **task importance and dependencies change over time**.
 This project introduces a runtime that can:

 - Detect when a dependent task is stalling
 - Promote a blocking I/O task to a CPU thread (`tokio::spawn_blocking`)